Ahhhh2016/pomodoro-kanban/README.md

    - "更改截止日期" (Change Due Date) - when a due date already exists
 3. **Date Picker**: Choose your desired due date from the calendar popup
 4. **Time Picker**: After selecting the date, a time picker will automatically appear to set the specific time
-5. **Visual Display**: The due date and time will appear in red, bold text at the bottom right of the card
+5. **Visual Display**: The due date and time will appear in red, bold text on the right side of the focused time line
 6. **Edit Due Date**: Click on the displayed due date to modify both date and time
 7. **Replace Due Date**: Setting a new due date will automatically replace any existing due date and time
 8. **Remove Due Date**: Use the date picker to clear the due date